Goldfish: In ponds

-Goldfish are popular pond fish, since they are small, inexpensive, colorful and very hardy.
+Goldfish are popular pond fish, since they are small, inexpensive, colorful, and very hardy.
 In an outdoor pond or water garden, they may even survive for brief periods if ice forms on the surface, as long as there is enough oxygen remaining in the water and the pond does not freeze solid.
-Common, London and Bristol shubunkins, jikin, wakin, comet and some hardier fantail goldfish can be kept in a pond all year round in temperate and subtropical climates.
-Moor, veiltail, oranda and lionhead can be kept safely in outdoor ponds year-round only in more tropical climates and only in summer elsewhere.
+Common, London and Bristol shubunkins, jikin, wakin, comet and some hardier fantail goldfish can be kept in a pond year-round in temperate and subtropical climates.
+Moor, veiltail, oranda and lionhead can be kept safely in outdoor ponds year-round only in more tropical climates and elsewhere only in summer months.

 Compatible fish include rudd, tench, orfe and koi, but the last require specialized care.
 Ramshorn snails are helpful by eating any algae that grows in the pond.
 Without some form of animal population control, goldfish ponds can easily become overstocked.
 Fish such as orfe consume goldfish eggs.

-Ponds small and large are fine in warmer areas (although it ought to be noted that goldfish can "overheat" in small volumes of water in the summer in tropical climates).
+Ponds small and large are fine in warmer areas, though goldfish can "overheat" in small volumes of water in the summer in tropical climates.
 In frosty climes, the depth should be at least 80 cm to preclude freezing.
 During winter, goldfish become sluggish, stop eating and often stay on the bottom of the pond.
 This is normal; they become active again in the spring.
 Unless the pond is large enough to maintain its own ecosystem without interference from humans, a filter is important to clear waste and keep the pond clean.
 Plants are essential as they act as part of the filtration system, as well as a food source for the fish.
 Plants are further beneficial since they raise oxygen levels in the water.